(Sometimes I add to these. Deal with it.)

 In Closing

 Yes, I love two men who don’t exist outside games.
 And yes, they’re better than most of the men I meet in real life.
-Leon inspires chaos, Gideon (...Diddyon?) dislocates my jaw, the Umbrella Curse confirms my suspicions about universal unhinged desire; and now maybe Sam Reid does, too.
-Kiryu grounds me, thrills me, and embodies the kind of integrity and presence many women desire and need.
+Leon inspires chaos, Gideon dislocates my jaw, the Umbrella Curse confirms my suspicions about universal unhinged desire; and now maybe Sam Reid does, too.
+Kiryu embodies the kind of integrity and presence many women desire and need.
 Until men like them exist in the wild, I’ll keep surviving my own Raccoon City Kamurocho, quietly cheering for my husbands who could actually handle it.

 ...For your viewing pleasure: